Scuba Diving Galapagos, a dream trip that is high on the bucket list for many but is the hype real and is it worth it going there for your next trip?

 Stay on a Boat

-We stayed on the islands them self, but you can also choose to explore the Galapagos by boat.
-If you want to dive a lot and than a live a board is the way to go.
+We stayed on the islands, but you can also choose to explore the Galapagos by boat.
+If you want to dive a lot and then a liveaboard is the way to go.
 You will get up at 6 o’clock in the morning and you can make almost 6 dives a day.
-There are several Live a boards from you can choose.
-The prices varier from 323 dollar (291 euro) to 771 dollar (700 euro) a day, it all depends on the extra’s you want.
+There are several Liveaboards you can choose from.
+The prices varier from 323 dollars (291 euro) to 771 dollars (700 euro) a day, it all depends on the extra’s you want.
 You can find Live a Boards on for the Galapagos here.

 After our descent to 28 meters we held on to the rocks with our special glove, and as the current was increasing, the sharks came closer and closer.
 Before we knew it, we were surrounded by 30 hammerheads, black tips and Galapagos sharks.
 And they came pretty close.
 If this was the first dive, I felt excited for the dives to come.

-Every dive was fascinating and each dive we saw turtles, penguins, sea lions, sharks, eagle rays, groupers and barracuda’s .
+Every dive was fascinating and each dive we saw turtles, penguins, sea lions, sharks, eagle rays, groupers and barracuda’s.
 You should not visit the Galapagos for its corals or beautiful macro life, but if you like the big stuff, you are definitely on the right spot!
-Unfortunately we did not spotted whale sharks or orcas, but we heard they are seen regular in the area.
+Unfortunately, we did not spot whale sharks or orcas, but we heard they are seen regularly in the area.